quartiq/booster/README.md

 Additionally, the USB port allows the user to:
 * Read the MAC address
-* Reset the device
+* Reboot the device
-* Enter DFU mode for upgrading firmware
+* Enter DFU mode remotely for upgrading firmware over USB

 ## Booster Units